-It’s not all riding around in the sunshine delivering burritos to hungover students – the weather can be awful (horizontal rain and gusts of wind anyone?), road conditions suck, many drivers don’t see you or actively shout abuse (taxis are the worst).
-Pedestrians aren’t much better, wandering into the road while scrolling Facebook or telling you to get a car.
+It’s not all riding around in the sunshine delivering burritos to hungover students – the weather can be awful (horizontal rain anyone?), road conditions suck, many drivers don’t look or they shout abuse (taxis are the worst).
+Pedestrians aren’t much better, wandering into the road while looking at their phone or telling you to get a car.

 As mentioned already, the lack of rights as ‘self-employed’ is a concern and has many real implications which I’ve experience myself.
 In April 2018 after 2 years of working at Deliveroo I was fired without warning or explanation and have never been given an opportunity to defend myself.
 They refused to acknowledge my emails, which I sent on advice given when I met with staff in the Scotland head office.

-A widespread issue of unfair dismissals includes many riders on the old PPH (pay per hour) scheme, who were told their ‘acceptance rate’ (the number of orders you accept and deliver) was too low and therefore fired.
+A widespread issue of unfair dismissals include many riders on the old PPH (pay per hour) scheme, who were told their ‘acceptance rate’ (the number of orders you accept and deliver) was too low and therefore fired.
 This is despite there being no way of measuring your acceptance rate or being given a minimum target to adhere to.
-The feeling amongst riders is this is part of a wider, aggressive strategy Deliveroo have to move all their ‘self-employed’ staff on to the PPD (pay per drop) scheme.
-PPD benefits Deliveroo in several ways; firstly, it costs less to have people only being paid for a completed order and not by time – Deliveroo can afford to have many riders on ‘stand by’ as it’s free labour until they actively have an order.
-Deliveroo also saves vast amounts of money by not paying any of the costs that come with employing (holiday/sick pay, etc. as above).
-It also reinforces Deliveroo’s claim riders are ‘self-employed’ and not waged workers (funny how this change happened just before the first parliamentary enquiry into the gig economy last year…).
+The feeling amongst riders is this is part of a wider, aggressive strategy Deliveroo have to make all their ‘self employed’ staff on the PPD (pay per drop) scheme.
+PPD benefits Deliveroo in several ways; firstly it costs less to have people only being paid for a completed order and not by time – Deliveroo can afford to have many riders on ‘stand by’ as it’s free labour until they actively have an order.
+Deliveroo also saves vast amounts of money by not paying any of the costs that come with employing (holiday/sick pay, etc as above).
+It also reinforces Deliveroo’s claim riders are ‘self employed’ and not waged workers (funny how this change happened just before the first parliamentary enquiry into the gig economy last year…).
 This lack of transparency and accountability is a real issue for riders and raises wider concerns about how much a business can ‘get away with’.

 Riders shoulder all of the risk and cost of the job while Deliveroo continue to gain vast amounts of money and grow as a company.
 The claim that Deliveroo is a ‘start-up’ so cannot afford to pay better or are restricted by employment law in providing better rights for riders is laughable – if it wasn’t so grim.